 Top of Page

-- You can choose to search across content for more programs, not just the content for the programs installed on your server.
-For example, if you are looking for information about creating an organization chart, you can search Microsoft's Web site to learn which programs have this feature and how to use it.
+- On the Web site, you can choose to search across content for all Microsoft Office programs, not just the content for a single program.
+For example, if you are looking for information about creating an organization chart, you can search Office Online to learn which programs have this feature and how to use it.

 - You can bookmark a link for your own reference or to share with someone else.
-For example, if you find a Help topic that is useful, you can copy the address of the topic, paste it into an e-mail message, and then send the message to a colleague.
+For example, if you find a Help topic that is useful, you can copy the address of the topic and paste it into an e-mail message, and then send the message to a colleague.

-For more information about finding and using online content, visit Microsoft's Web site.
+For more information about finding and using online content, visit Office Online.

 Top of Page